craftyjs/craftyjs.github.com/tutorial/bananabomber/graphics.md

 The flower component adds the flower sprite to the entity.
 The Animate component adds *surprise, surprise* animation capabilities to the flower.
 This is used by calling the animate() function on the entity.
 The first call creates an animation called wind that starts in column 0, row 1 (just as the flower sprite itself) and spans 3 columns.
 To learn about how to setup more advanced animations have a look in the documentation.
 The second call starts the animation, specifying that it should last 80 frames and play forever (replace -1 with a positive int to specify a number of times the animation should repeat before stopping).

 explodable and solid are tagging components.
 That is they don't have an implementation and are simply used to mark an entity of a given kind.
-This works very well with Craftys collision functionality that can detect collision with entities that have a given component.
+This works very well with Crafty's collision functionality that can detect collision with entities that have a given component.
 We will have a look at that in a later article.

 We will finish this article by adding a grid of bushes in true bomberman style: